Kyle4cann/Splunk-Labs/README.md

-# Securing-Infrastructure-LAB
+# Splunk Labs 1

-### NAME: VINCENT CANN.
-### STUDENT ID: 4381913
+### Objectives:
-### COURSE: CYBS 1007 SECURING INFRASTRUCTURE.

-## Lab 1 Part 1: Create AWS account.
+## Part 1: Create an AWS account.

 ### Step 1.
-- open https://aws.amazon.com/console/ in your browser
+- Open https://aws.amazon.com/console/ in your browser
-- click on account and AWS management console
+- Click on the account and the AWS management console
-- click on Create a new AWS Account
+- Click on Create a new AWS Account
-- Fill in: Root user email address and AWS account name the click of verify email address
+- Fill in: Root user email address and AWS account name, the click verify email address
-- Open your mail to verify account
+- Open your mail to verify your account
 ### Step 2.
-- open https://aws.amazon.com/console/ in your browser
+- Open https://aws.amazon.com/console/ in your browser
-- click on account AWS management console
+- Click on the account AWS management console
 - Click on Sign in using root user email
-- Enter Email, the characters given to you click on i'm not a roboot to enter password to login
+- Enter your Email, the characters given to you, click on I'm not a robot, to enter your  password to log in
 ### Step 3:
-- At the search buttom type ES2 and click on Instances
+- At the search button, type ES2 and click on Instances
 - Click on Launch an instance
-- Enter Fill out or configure your server
+- Enter, fill out, or configure your server
 - ### Notes:
 - - Enter Name
-  - Select Ubuntu under Application and OS Image: Slpunk is very compartible with ubuntu because it liter
+  - Select Ubuntu under Application and OS Image: Slpunk is very compatible with Ubuntu because it is liter
-  - For splunk to run smoothly its requires minimum of 2gig Virture CPU and 4gb Memory So select T3 meduim
+  - For Splunk to run smoothly, it requires a minimum of 2 gig Virtual CPU and 4 GB of Memory.
+So, select T3 medium
   - Click Key Pair to create Key Pair (SplunkTest )
-  - Under security Group select Allow All.
+  - Under Security Group, select Allow All.
-  - Change storage to 30gb Because you eligible to use up to 30gb
+  - Change storage to 30 GB because you are  eligible to use up to 30 GB
-- Now click on Launch instance to create  Instance Called (KyleTech)
+- Now click on Launch instance to create an   Instance Called (KyleTech)
 ### Step 4:
-- Check Instance Box and click on connect
+- Check the Instance Box and click on connect
 - ### Note:
-  Its will locate you to a terminal page.
+  It will redirect you to a terminal page.

 ![image](https://github.com/user-attachments/assets/a0eead7b-e6ae-42b9-b235-ff91cd0fd7cd)
 Screenshot 1.